telexintegrations/ekefan-go/README.md

 - Follow [Telex](https://docs.telex.im/docs/intro) documentation to get started
 - Create your channel **(For Telex test org, the name of the channel is #gin-apm)**
 - Get the channel Id from the Channels webhook configuration (find it here `...webhooks/<this is your channel id>`) **...webhooks/01952aac-f22a-7c3a-8803-7407f468829c For gin-apm, Telex test org channel**
+- Configure Apps for the channel and activate `ekefan-go GIN APM`
 - Instrument your Gin application following this guide:
   - Create a folder in your computer /telex-sample